 Cycling to St Prex near Morges in Switzerland

 Route Suisse, or the lakeside national road between Geneva and Lausanne, is very popular with cyclists, especially over weekends.
-Long stretches of the road has special cycling lanes but it is often necessary to cycle directly on the road as well.
+Long stretches of the road have special cycling lanes but it is often necessary to cycle directly on the road as well.
 This is mostly necessary on stretches where the road is narrow making it unsuitable for families with children.

 The St Prex tourist office has three cycling suggestions in the region.
 These include an easy 5 km ride, a longer but easy 11 km cycle, and a more challenging mountain bike trail of just over 11 km.